metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations to add to the service during its creation.
-- `http_port` (Number) HTTP port number for the Grafana dashboard service.
-Defaults to 3000.
+- `http_port` (Number) HTTP port number for the Grafana dashboard service.Defaults to 3000.
-- `labels` (Map of String) Labels to add to the service during its creation.
-The labels with keys 'app' and 'component' are reserved for use by the operator.
+- `labels` (Map of String) Labels to add to the service during its creation.The labels with keys 'app' and 'component' are reservedfor use by the operator.
 - `service_type` (String) Type of service to create.
 Defaults to 'ClusterIP'.